framed-data/labrador/README.md

 The built-in local YAML cache is persistent by default; it's just a file stored on disk that can be re-read.

-The caches are modular; they just have the interface:
+The caches are modular; they just have a `get`/`put` interface, so you can make any kind of cache (local, shared, expiring, excluding certain types of URIs) that you like:

 ```python
 class MyCache: